 We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance the preclinical activities and clinical trials of our product candidates.
+In addition, upon the closing of this offering, we expect to incur additional costs associated with operating as a public company.
 We expect that our expenses will increase significantly if and as we: